 The most recent fine was issued in November 2018.
 There was a report to the Department of Health that the nursing home was drugging residents.
 Inspectors performed opiate tests on residents and found that one resident tested positive for opiates without the proper authorizations and orders.
 This was the second time that the resident tested positive for opiates, yet the test results were not reported.

 In all, there have been eight separate complaint inspections in 2018 that resulted in health citations.
 The facility also received a one-star rating in the area of staffing, which is the lowest possible rating.
 Where Windsor Palms fell short in this area was in RN staffing.
 This facility had only 14 minutes of RN time per day for each resident, which is roughly a third of the national average.
 Understaffing a facility leads to deficiencies of care as residents experience health issues that are overlooked by overworked staff.
 Many nursing homes consciously cut back on staff to inflate profits, although California enforces a minimum staffing amount for its nursing homes.
 Nevertheless, nursing homes may still understaff certain disciplines that have a higher cost for each employee.
 Windsor Palms is a large facility with nearly 300 residents, so having a sufficient number of staff is critical.

 If your loved one has been a resident at Windsor Palms and has suffered in any way due to incidents like the ones described above or anything else, your family may be eligible for financial compensation.
 The attorneys at the Nursing Home Law Center can help fight for the justice that your family deserves if your loved one has been mistreated.
 You may even have a cause of action if your family member is no longer alive.
-Call us today at (800) 926-7565 or reach out to us online to schedule your no-risk free case consultation.
+Contact us today or call at (800) 926-7565 or reach out to us online to schedule your no-risk free case consultation.
 If the facts support it, this can start the process of filing a claim against the nursing home that failed to properly care for your loved on.